adaptiverecognition/ldap4j/README.md

 Java lacks the ability to get back exact error codes on I/O errors.
-To classify an exception ldap4j first checks the type of the exception, and when this fails, checks the exception message.
+To classify an exception ldap4j first checks the type of the exception, and when this fails, it checks the exception message.
 There's some properties files in ldap4j-java resources to list known types and message patterns:
 - `Exceptions.connection.closed.properties`,
 - `Exceptions.timeout.properties`,